-Scottsdale Quarter is their main shop and located conveniently across the street from the popular outdoor shopping area of Kierland Commons.
+Scottsdale Quarter - located in North Scottsdale (conveniently across the street from the popular outdoor shopping area of Kierland Commons).

-One of the best coffee shops in Scottsdale for a local scene
+One of the best Old Town Scottsdale coffee shops for a low-key, hipster vibe

 Honorable Mention: The Henry

-When you first walk into the restaurant there is a coffee bar with a full selection of drinks and pastries.
+When you first walk into the restaurant, you'll see a coffee bar with a full selection of drinks and pastries.
 Breakfast and lunch items from the restaurant menu are also available to order.
-The area behind the coffee bar has plenty of tables and chairs if you wish to stay and work.

 This is a really popular spot with in-the-know locals in the morning as the space is huge and it's open seating until about 10:00 am.